 Solju’s debut album Ođđa Áigodat (New Times) is produced by Samuli Laiho and Teho Majamäki, mixed by Riku Mattila and featured by Czech National Symphony Orchestra – strings, Paavo Lötjönen – cello, Mikko Neuvonen – throat singing and Janne Puurtinen – synth bass, synth.
 The album consists of selfpenned material and was released on 25th of April 2018 by a Finnish record label Bafe’s Factory.

 Digital EP – Ođđa Áigodat (New Times) and Heargevuoddji (Reindeer Driver) -songs was released on 6th of February 2018, the Sami National Day.
 The Sami National Day is celebrated in Finland, Norway, Sweden and Russia, the four countries where the indigenous Saami people live today.

-In February 2019 Solju’s debut album was nominated as ‘Best International Indigenous Release’ by Canadian Indigineous Music Awards.
+In May 2019 Solju’s debut album was awarded as ‘Best International Indigenous Release’ by Canadian Indigenous Music Awards.

 Solju live performances:

 Hildá Länsman – vocals, yoik